6i-software/vba-monologger/src/getting-started/usages/inject-logger-into-custom-class-module.md

 ---
+title: Dependency injection in a custom class module
 description: Learn how to inject loggers into VBA classes module, enhancing modularity and testability in your VBA applications.
 ---